hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 ## Another one?
 Seriously?
 In C++?
 Why?

 Yeah.
 Back then, in April of 2018, there were few more or less complex and complete and proven classic cryptography suites libraries for in C (OpenSSL, libsoduim, libtomcrypt) or C++ (Botan, libcryptopp, libsoduim C++ bindings, OpenSSL C++ bindings) and some early-stage Rust-based developments, which everyone was building their signatures and hashes on top of.
-More sophisticated ones included suites like libsnark ([https://github.com/scipr-labs/libsnark](https://github.com/scipr-labs/libsnark)), 5GenCrypto ([https://github.com/5GenCrypto](https://github.com/5GenCrypto)), and ZCash-originated developments ([https://github.com/zcash](https://github.com/zcash)), which were far from what we needed.
-Also none of cryptography suites mentioned contained threshold signature/encryption schemes (which are required for such bridges as we do), zero-knowledge proof systems, homomorphic signatures/encryption and verifiable delay functions and lots of other things all at once.
+More sophisticated ones included suites like [libsnark](https://github.com/scipr-labs/libsnark), [5GenCrypto](https://github.com/5GenCrypto), and [ZCash-originated developments](https://github.com/zcash), which were far from what we needed.
+Also none of cryptography suites mentioned contained threshold signature/encryption schemes, zero-knowledge proof systems, homomorphic signatures/encryption and verifiable delay functions and lots of other things all at once.

 ## But why don't you just patch/fork/extend existing libraries?